Vyral/blake-sloan-recruiting/_posts/2024-09-17-fixing-the-biggest-problem-with-your-business-part-1-the-process.md

   Are Attentive And That You Care About The Person You Are Talking To.
 There Is 4x Difference Of Comprehension From People If You Show Them Something Vs Telling Them.
 The #1 Reason Deals Fall Apart Is Because Of Buyer's Remorse.
   You Have To Reassure Them They Made The Right Decision.
-"The Average Home Owner Has A Net Worth 43x Higher Than The Average Renter."
+The Average Home Owner Has A Net Worth 43x Higher Than The Average Renter.
 Clients Are More Likely To Sign In Person Than They Are Virtually.
 Meet In Person As Much As A Possible.
 Ask Yourself Why Do You Not Stick To The Things That You Know Will Work And What Story Are You Telling Yourself To Justify It.
 You Get 3